Orioles To Open Season Against Red Sox. Here's Who You Should Keep An Eye On This Year

 Ryan Mountcastle has graduated from prospect to time to show he’s a big-time pro.

-He showed plenty of promise with a strong Major League debut in the pandemic-abreviated season last year.
+He showed plenty of promise with a strong Major League debut in the pandemic-abbreviated season last year.

 Mountcastle’s been on the radar and on the rise since the Orioles picked him as a first-round draft choice six years ago when he was an 18-year-old high schooler.